StarLegacy/StarLegacy.Wiki/misc/cargo-trading.md

 There are a few things that are needed to trade cargo between planets and a few that are highly recommended.

 **Required**
-   - Credits- to purchase crates, 500-1000c should get you started.
+   - Credits to purchase crates, 1000-1000c should get you started
-   - A starship- with some ammount of sticky pistons to place crates onto.
+   - A starship with some sticky pistons(for the crates) and a hyperdrive
-   - A space suit- to survive in space and the harsh conditions of some planets.
+   - A space suit to survive in space and the harsh conditions of some planets

 **Recommended**
    - [Power armor-](https://starlegacy.net/wiki/gear/power_gear)  with corresponding modules.